alesharay/kubernetes-vault/cka/4 - Cluster Maintenance/0 - OS Upgrades.md

 		kubectl get pods -o wide

-- We need to take a node01 down for maintenance; empty the node of all applications and mark it as un-schedulable
+- We need to take a node01 down for maintenance; empty the node of all applications and mark it as unschedulable

 		kubectl drain node01 --ignore-daemonsets